laxerrrr/gape-digger/README.md

-gape digging bot using the baritone api
+Gape digging bot using the baritone api

-very scuffed but works well.
+Needs lots of refactoring but works well.

-make a folder in your .minecraft called Digger and place a file called databaseIP in it with the ip of your mongo database, username and password. in that folder, also make a file called partitions with the range of partitions that the player/bot will use. example: 1 20
+For users:

-make sure there is only one document in the partitions collection
+Make a folder in your .minecraft called Digger and place a file called databaseIP in it with the ip of your mongo database, username and password.
+In that folder, also make a file called partitions with the range of partitions that the player/bot will use.
+Example: 1 20

-msg laxerrrr#6150 for more info
+Make sure there is only one document in the partitions collection